simrank3/TCB_Loan_Approval_Process/README.md

 ## Suggestions

-**Put clients into Red, Amber and Green buckets.** These buckets would be the result of an initial financial analysis and it would be based on if the client has a good financial standing in the top 10 features.
+**Seperate clients into Red, Amber and Green buckets.** These buckets would be the result of an initial financial analysis and it would be based on if the client has a good financial standing in the top 10 features.
 * The "Red" bucket will be clients who have not met the thresholds for the top 10 features and therefore would immediately be rejected.
 * The "Amber" bucket applies to clients who may not meet all of the top 10 features and therefore require some further work.
 * The "Green" bucket applies to clients who have meet all of the top 10 features as those hold the most weight in the model.

-**Check client history.** It would be insightful to understand how the client has performed over the last 10 years.
+**Review client history.** It would be insightful to understand how the client has performed over the last 10 years.
 This initial test will show the trajectory the client has been on and may raise red flags, if any.

 ## Next Steps